 This module is required for all presenters.
 Each participant will receive educational materials including PowerPoint presentation modules, handouts and resource lists appropriate for adults and teens.
 Materials will be in English and Spanish.
+A mid-morning break is included.

 Noon - 1:00PM Lunch on your own